- Search The Registry

-Born in Los Angeles, Crouch began writing at the age of eight through the encouragement of his mother.
-He also became active in the American Civil Rights movement while in junior high school.
+Born in Los Angeles, Crouch began writing at eight through his mother's encouragement.
+In junior high school, he also participated in the American Civil Rights Movement.
 After graduating from high school, he attended two junior colleges in the Los Angeles area.
 While studying at the East Los Angeles Junior College, Crouch worked for a poverty program in East Los Angeles, teaching a literacy class.

-Crouch has written articles for the New York Daily News and for magazines such as New Yorker, The New Republic, and Esquire.
-He is the author of three collections of essays: "Notes of a Hanging Judge" (1990), "The All-American Skin Game; or, The Decoy of Race: The Long and Short of It, 1990-1994" (1995), and "Always in Pursuit: Fresh American Perspectives, 1995-1997" (1998).
-He has also written, "Don't the Moon Look Lonesome: A Novel in Blues and Swing" (2000).
+Crouch has written articles for the New York Daily News and magazines such as New Yorker, The New Republic, and Esquire.
+He is the author of three collections of essays: "Notes of a Hanging Judge" (1990), "The All-American Skin Game, The Decoy of Race: The Long and Short of It, 1990-1994" (1995), and "Always in Pursuit: Fresh American Perspectives, 1995-1997" (1998).
+He also wrote "Don't the Moon Look Lonesome: A Novel in Blues and Swing" (2000).

-In recent years, Crouch has also been a fierce critic of rap and hip-hop music, citing their lack of musical qualities and their promotion of criminal lifestyles and degrading attitudes toward women.
+In recent years, Crouch has also been a fierce critic of rap and hip-hop music, citing their lack of musical qualities, their promotion of criminal lifestyles, and degrading attitudes toward women.
 With this viewpoint, he has defended Bill Cosby's 2004 remarks and praised a women's group at Spelman College for speaking out against those same qualities.
 Several of his syndicated columns have been dedicated to these subjects.
 He was the President of the Louis Armstrong Educational Foundation.